Sheffield Wednesday fan Michael Vaughan reveals his admiration for 'wizard' Chris Wilder

-English cricket legend and Sheffield Wednesday fan has revealed his admiration for Sheffield United manager Chris Wilder.
+English cricket legend and Sheffield Wednesday fan Michael Vaughan has revealed his admiration for Sheffield United manager Chris Wilder.

-The Owls fan and former England Test captain was in a buyoant mood before the match, taking to Twitter to express his excitement.
+The Owls fan and former England Test captain was in a buyoant mood before the match, expressing his excitement on Twitter.

 Despite his disappointment, Vaughan proved incredibly honest after his team's defeat and admitted that United had the 'better team' and 'better tactics'.